 The county council is holding information events about the consultation on future proposals for investment in wellbeing and prevention services.
 These are Monday 8 January 9.45am -12.30pm at the Forum in Northallerton and Tuesday 9 January 9.45am-12.30pm at the Cedar Court Hotel in Harrogate.

-To find out more about the consultation or to take part in it please visit the service review webpage at www.nypartnerships.org.uk/wellbeingpreventionreview.
+To find out more about the consultation you can find it here at https://www.northyorks.gov.uk/previous-consultations.

 The closing date is 15 January 2018.